 Word of the Day was created in the early days of GRP as a morning skit and exercise following breakfast.
 Staff would take an interesting word and make a correct and incorrect definition of it by acting it out in a skit.
 Campers are encouraged to use the word throughout the day.

 The Grand Slam is an all camp favorite.
 During a camp session a Grand Slam is attained when a deer, a bear, a wild turkey, and a venomous snake are spotted by a camper or staff member and witnessed by either another camper or staff member.
 When all animals are found during a camp session, a Grand Slam Celebration is planned.
-Following the ice cream celebration, there is a fireworks display.

 When available, Grand Slam t-shirts will be for sale in the camp store.